gopinathsjsu/individual-project-aishwarya95698/README.md

 # Steps to run the program
 1. Create a folder by cloning the repository in which all the files are present.
 2. Change the current directory to the src file.
-3. Move the current directory to the src file.
+3. To compile the source code run :  'Javac Billing.java' in src folder.
-4. To compile the source code run :  'Javac Billing.java' in src folder.
+4. After compilation in src folder run : 'java Billing' or right click on Billing.java file and run the file.
-5. After compilation in src folder run : 'java Billing'.
+5. Once you run the above command you would be asked to enter the input file path, there are 4 sample inputs provided in the resources folder.
-6. Once you run the above command you would be asked to enter the input file path.
+6. NOTE : Before executing, please change the filepaths of 'itemfilepath, cardfilepath and outputfilepath' in  Billing.java file to the respective filepaths of cards.csv,items.csv available in resources folder in your local system.
+For output can give resources folder filepath available in your local system once you clone this repository.

 ## Design Patterns Used
 ### Singleton